Table of Contents

 What actually pushes the decision

-- How much do you read agent output vs. write code?
-If you spend more time reviewing diffs than writing them, Claude Code’s CLI ergonomics win.
-If you spend more time writing, Cursor’s in-editor surface wins.
+- Read vs write.
+Spend more time reviewing diffs than writing them?
+Claude Code's CLI ergonomics win.
+Spend more time writing?
+Cursor's in-editor surface wins.

-- What’s your concurrency story?
-Cursor’s multi-canvas pattern makes parallel agent + human work tractable.
-Claude Code’s CLI assumes you’ll run multiple terminals.
+- Your concurrency story.
+Cursor's multi-canvas pattern makes parallel agent and human work tractable.
+Claude Code's CLI assumes you run multiple terminals.
 Same idea, different ergonomics.

-- Where does your team’s tooling already live?
-Claude Code drops naturally into shell-heavy workflows (CI, scripts, infra repos).
-Cursor drops naturally into product-eng workflows (feature work, frontend, refactors).
+- Where your tooling already lives.
+Claude Code drops into shell-heavy workflows without friction: CI, scripts, infra repos.
+Cursor drops into product-eng workflows the same way: feature work, frontend, refactors.

 When Claude Code is the right default

-- You’re operating on infrastructure, scripts, or large repos where the agent should run unattended for minutes at a time.
+- You work on infrastructure, scripts, or large repos where the agent should run unattended for minutes at a time.

 - Your reviews are diff-based, not in-editor.

-- You’re comfortable in the shell and your daily tooling already lives there.
+- The shell is home and your daily tooling already lives there.

-- You want the agent to drive (pull tickets, plan, edit, test, commit) with you as reviewer.
+- You want the agent to drive (pull tickets, plan, edit, test, commit) and you to review.

 When Cursor is the right default

-- You spend most of your day in an IDE doing multi-file refactors.
+- Your day is mostly an IDE doing multi-file refactors.

 - Inline tab completions and Composer-style multi-file edits are how you ship.

-- You context-switch frequently between editing and prompting and don’t want to leave the editor.
+- You bounce between editing and prompting constantly and never want to leave the editor.

-- Your team is heterogenous on shell comfort and you need a single tool everyone can adopt.
+- Your team is mixed on shell comfort.
+You need one tool everyone adopts.

 Pricing reality